Kane McAuliffe: Early life and junior football

 McAuliffe was selected to represent his state at the 2023 Under 18 national championships, playing in all four matches and averaging 18 disposals, eight tables and four clearances per game.

-At the AFL draft combine, McAuliffe recorded the fifth fastest time that year in the 20 metre sprint (2.93 seconds) and placed third in the running vertical jump test (95cm).
+At the AFL draft combine, McAuliffe recorded the fifth fastest time that year in the 20 metre sprint (2.93 seconds) and placed third in the running vertical jump test (95 cm).

 AFL career

 McAuliffe was drafted by with the club's first selection and the 40th pick overall in the 2023 AFL draft.

 He began his first year by playing with the club's reserves side in the Victorian Football League.
 He was a standout player in each of the team's first two matches, averaging 30 disposals, seven clearances and six tackles per game.
 That strong form saw McAuliffe selected to make his top-level AFL debut in round 4 of the 2024 season.
-McAuliffe finsihed the year having played nine matches at AFL level, along with six matches in the VFL.
+McAuliffe finished the year having played nine matches at AFL level, along with six matches in the VFL.